The Scottish Government runs the country in relation to matters that are devolved from Westminster.

 A policy is a statement of what the government is trying to achieve and how it will do it.
 Policies describe the work the Scottish Government is doing to achieve its strategic objectives.

 A bill is a proposal for a new law or a major change to an existing one.
 Most bills are introduced to the Scottish Parliament by the Scottish Government and the process begins with the formulation of policy by the government.

-A bill becomes law once it is agreed by the Scottish Parliament and then by The Queen.
+A bill becomes law once it is agreed by the Scottish Parliament and then by The King.
 From then on it becomes known as an act.